Rashmika Mandanna Trashed For ‘Anti-Kannada’ Comments; Gives Rise To Boycott Dear Comrade Movement

 ‘She Was Born & Brought Up Here'

-Some of her fans from Karnataka are irked by her comment as they believe, having been born and brought up in here, he ought to know the language well.
+Some of her fans from Karnataka are irked by her comment as they believe, having been born and brought up here (Karnataka), she ought to know the language well.
 Also, she started off her career in films with Sandalwood's Kirik Party.
-The agitated pro-Kannadigas started the Boycott Dear Comrade movement on Twitter.
+The agitated pro-Kannadigas have started the Boycott Dear Comrade movement on Twitter.

 What She Actually Said

 While, media reports are making the actress look like a threat to Kannada, there's another side to this controversy.
 When she signed the film, she wasn't aware of the fact that it would be dubbed in Tamil and Kannada too.
-Therefore, when the interviewer asked her if it was easy to dub in Kannada as she belongs from Karnataka, Rashmika said no.
+Therefore, when the interviewer asked her if it was easy to dub in Kannada as she belongs to Karnataka, Rashmika said no.

 She Provided A Clarification

-The actress speaking in Tamil, provided more clarification on her earlier statement saying, "Adu kastam....yenaku Aa language correct agi varaadungaa", which loosely translated to, "It is also difficult...I cannot speak any language correctly."
+The actress speaking in Tamil, provided more clarification on her earlier statement saying, "Adu kastam....yenaku aa language correct agi varaadungaa", which loosely translates to, "It is also difficult...I cannot speak any language correctly."
 Her statement was interpreted in various ways and fans were quick to react.

 Her film Dear Comrade with Vijay Devarakonda is scheduled to release on July 26.
-Pro-dubbing committee in Karnataka has defended the actress and is still supporting its release in multiple languages in Karnataka.
+The pro-dubbing committee in Karnataka has defended the actress and is still supporting its release in multiple languages in Karnataka.

 Sudeep's Pailwaan Release Postponed Again!
 To Avoid Competition With Saaho?